-Mykis purchased from a myki machine must be topped up with at least \$1 or a myki pass at purchase.
+Mykis purchased from a myki machine, 7-Eleven, myki retailer or V/Line myki agent must be topped up with at least \$1 or a myki pass at purchase.

 Registered myki

 Customers may apply to register their myki at the time of purchase or at any time thereafter.
 Customers can register immediately at myki.com.au or by phoning 13 myki (13 6954), or can apply for registration by submitting a registration form at the MetShop or by post to the myki forms processing bureau.